juicedata/juicefs/docs/en/redis_best_practices.md

 **Remember backup is also required** (disk may break, VM may disappear).
 Redis is very data backup friendly since you can copy RDB files while the database is running: the RDB is never modified once produced, and while it gets produced it uses a temporary name and is renamed into its final destination atomically using `rename` only when the new snapshot is complete.
 You can also copy the AOF file in order to create backups.

 Please read the [official documentation](https://redis.io/topics/persistence) for more information.

+---

+## Recommended Managed Redis Service

+### Amazon ElastiCache for Redis

+[Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis) is a fully managed, Redis-compatible in-memory data store built for the cloud.
+It provides [automatic failover](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/AutoFailover.html), [automatic backup](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/backups-automatic.html) features to ensure availability and durability.

+**Note: Amazon ElastiCache for Redis has two type: cluster mode disabled and cluster mode enabled.
+Because JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, so you couldn't use "cluster mode enabled" type.**

+### Google Cloud Memorystore for Redis

+[Google Cloud Memorystore for Redis](https://cloud.google.com/memorystore/docs/redis) is a fully managed Redis service for the Google Cloud.
+Applications running on Google Cloud can achieve extreme performance by leveraging the highly scalable, available, secure Redis service without the burden of managing complex Redis deployments.

+### Azure Cache for Redis

+[Azure Cache for Redis](https://azure.microsoft.com/en-us/services/cache) is a fully managed, in-memory cache that enables high-performance and scalable architectures.
+Use it to create cloud or hybrid deployments that handle millions of requests per second at sub-millisecond latency—all with the configuration, security, and availability benefits of a managed service.

+### Alibaba Cloud ApsaraDB for Redis

+[Alibaba Cloud ApsaraDB for Redis](https://www.alibabacloud.com/product/apsaradb-for-redis) is a database service that is compatible with native Redis protocols.
+It supports a hybrid of memory and hard disks for data persistence.
+ApsaraDB for Redis provides a highly available hot standby architecture and can scale to meet requirements for high-performance and low-latency read/write operations.

+**Note: ApsaraDB for Redis supports 3 type [architectures](https://www.alibabacloud.com/help/doc-detail/86132.htm): standard, cluster and read/write splitting.
+Because JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, so you couldn't use cluster type architecture.**

+### Tencent Cloud TencentDB for Redis

+[Tencent Cloud TencentDB for Redis](https://intl.cloud.tencent.com/product/crs) is a caching and storage service compatible with the Redis protocol.
+It features a rich variety of data structure options to help you develop different types of business scenarios, and offers a complete set of database services such as primary-secondary hot backup, automatic switchover for disaster recovery, data backup, failover, instance monitoring, online scaling and data rollback.

+**Note: TencentDB for Redis supports 2 type [architectures](https://intl.cloud.tencent.com/document/product/239/3205): standard and cluster.
+Because JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, so you couldn't use cluster type architecture.**